No, Obamacare isn't exploding. But Trump could still blow it up.

 There's a direct correlation between the cost of insurance premiums and whether or not a state has adopted Medicaid expansion.
 A 2016 study found that premiums were 7 percent higher in non-expansion states after controlling for other factors.
 In the non-expansion states, people who would otherwise end up on Medicaid buy insurance on the individual market—they're about 40 percent of the marketplaces in these states.
 And since poor health has been tied to lower incomes, this group ends up driving up the cost of individual insurance for everyone else.
 Now that Obamacare is more settled as the law of the land, it wouldn't be surprising to see a few more Republican states adopt the federal funding for expansion to shore up their marketplaces.
 (Republicans lawmakers in Kansas are currently pushing a bill to do just that, despite a veto threat from the state's GOP governor.)

 So Obamacare probably isn't destined to explode, but that doesn't mean Trump's prediction won't come true.
-It'll just be his fault if that happens, not Barack Obama or Nancy Pelosi's.
+It'll just be his fault if that happens, not Barack Obama's or Nancy Pelosi's.
 Health and Human Services Secretary Tom Price has wide discretion over a number of ACA provisions that that could allow him to sabotage the law.
 At Politico last week, Dan Diamond wondered, "Is Trumpcare already here?"
 He pointed out that the Trump administration has already begun to implement its agenda through executive action.

-The president's team started early in its Obamacare assault, canceling ads in late January encouraging people to sign up for insurance on the marketplaces during open enrollment, despite the fact that the ads had already been paid purchased.
+The president's team started early in its Obamacare assault, canceling ads in late January encouraging people to sign up for insurance on the marketplaces during open enrollment, despite the fact that the ads had already been purchased.
 It was a clear attempt to decrease participation in the program.
 The people most likely to sign up without inducement are people in worse health who need insurance to pay for their care, so these sort of ads boosting enrollment are essential for attracting the younger, healthier groups necessary to spread out the cost and keep premiums low.

 But if the Trump administration continues to attempt to undermine the law, it likely won't go unnoticed.
 Last week, Sens.
 Elizabeth Warren (D-Mass.) and Patty Murray (D-Wash.) announced that at their request, the inspector general at HHS is reviewing the decision to cancel the paid ads at the last minute.